d8ahazard/AudioLab/README.md

 ## 🛠️ Pre-requisites

 To get started, ensure you have the following:
-1. **Python 3.10+**: We use advanced Python features like `match` statements.
+1. **Python 3.10**: We use advanced Python features like `match` statements.
+It has to be 3.10 for match, 3.11 won't work because fairseq is stupid.
-2. **CUDA 12.1**: Other versions might work but are untested.
+2. **CUDA 12.4**: Other versions might work but are untested.
 Install the appropriate drivers for your system.
+Windows users MUST be using
+CU124.
+Pre-compiled wheels are only available for this version.
 3. **Virtual Environment:** Highly recommended to keep dependencies isolated.

 > **Note:** This project assumes familiarity with basic Python setups.
 If you're new, there are countless tutorials to guide you—this is your chance to shine!